readthedocs/readthedocs.org/docs/development/design/privacy-levels.rst

 - Only versions with ``hidden = False`` are listed on the footer and appear on search results.
 - If a project has a ``404.html`` file on the default version, it's served if the user has permission over that version.
 - If a project has a ``robots.txt`` file on the default version, it's served if the user has permission over that version.
-- A ``sitemap.xml`` file is served if the user has at least on public version.
+- A ``sitemap.xml`` file is served if the user has at least one public version.
   And it will only list public versions.

 Migration